Airbag Deployment FSI Simulation in ADINA using Implicit Time Integration

 attempts have been made in recent years, in various research and

-industrial environments, to simulate the complex response in the out-of-position situation using
+industrial environments, to simulate the complex response in the

 The movies show results